Toy model to understand oscillatory behavior in timelike nucleon form factors

-In the present work, we focus on how FSI leads to the oscillatory behavior with proper separation between the formation and FSI processes.
-The FSI effect is closely related to the zero-point wave function of $N\bar{N}$ due to the small interaction range for formation compared to that for rescattering.
-The oscillation-like behavior arises naturally from the Jost function of $N\bar N$ caused by FSI, and the ``period" of the oscillation is approximately determined by the Yukawa interaction range $1/m_\pi$.
-As a by-product, our approach can also interpret the threshold enhancement of time-like form factors.
+In the present work, we propose a toy model, which focus on how the interaction between $N\bar{N}$ pair leads to the oscillation feature.
+The effect of the interaction between $N\bar{N}$ on EMFFs is closely related to the zero-point wave function of $N\bar{N}$ due to the small interaction range for the formation process compared to that for rescattering.
+Our study shows that the oscillationlike behavior arises naturally from the rescattering of $N\bar N$ with a well ranged potential of square-well shape, and the ``period" of the oscillation is approximately determined by the Yukawa interaction range $1/m_\pi$.
+As a by-product, our approach can also interpret the threshold enhancement of timelike form factors.

+{\it Toy model}.---We note that the interaction between $N\bar{N}$ in the $e^+e^-\to N\bar{N}$ process should be different from those obtained directly from $N\bar{N}\to N\bar{N}$ experiments.
+One obvious observation is that the $N\bar{N}\to N\bar{N}$ proceed with partial or no annihilation of a quark-antiquark pair, while the $N \bar{N}\to e^+e^-$ process requires the annihilation of three quark-antiquark pairs, hence a perfect overlap of wave functions.
+For this reason, we might expect a separation between the short-range formation and the long-range interaction between $N\bar{N}$.

-{\it FSI effect with distorted-wave Born approximation.}--- The separation of the short-range formation and the long-range FSI allows us to study the FSI modification to the production process $e^+e^-\to N\bar{N}$.
-It is more intuitive to understand this effect for the time reversal process $N\bar{N}\to e^+e^-$ since the attractive interaction between $N\bar N$ will increase the probability that they meet each other and hence enhance the cross section while the repulsive interaction will suppress it.
+This separation allows us to study the FSI modification of the production process $e^+e^-\to N\bar{N}$.
+It is more intuitive to understand this effect for the time reversal process $N\bar{N}\to e^+e^-$, since the attractive interaction between $N\bar N$ will increase the probability that they meet each other and thus increase the cross section, while the repulsive interaction will suppress it.